Generic Name: bendamustine (BEN-da-MUS-teen)

 - Men who take bendamustine should always use a condom when having sex with a woman who may become pregnant.
 Do this for as long as you take bendamustine and for 3 months after you stop taking it.
 If you think your sexual partner may be pregnant while you are taking bendamustine, contact your doctor right away.

 - Bendamustine may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
-Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
+Tell your doctor if you notice signs of infection such as fever, sore throat, rash, or chills.

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has been reported in patients taking bendamustine.
 Contact your doctor right away if you develop symptoms such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.